Awannaphasch2016/TODO-Manager/PhDTODOs/TowardsPhDGraduationTODOs/covid_trend_prediction_survey.md

 #TODO

 * here> put content in the following
+    * related work
-    * here> related work
+        * figure out how survey papers write related work sections
         * put content to create structure to put content from read papers
-    * Networks for Epidemics and Pandemic Study.
+    * here> Networks for Epidemics and Pandemic Study.
-        * put content from both papers
+        * here> put content from both papers
-    * Network Modleing and Anlaytics for Epidmics and Pandemics
+    * [done] Network Modleing and Anlaytics for Epidmics and Pandemics
         * put content from both paper in

 * add content as I read